underlines/20sec/README.md

 # 20sec
- Read 20min.ch in 20sec with a clutter free Hackernews theme
+ Read 20 Minuten in 20sec using a clutter free Hackernews theme, loading this Chrome Browser Extension

 # Install
  1. Open Chrome, Edge or any Chromium based browser